tspurway/hustle/doc/howto/query.rst

 Non-blocking select()
 ---------------------
-If you want to run multiple queries at the same time, consider using non-blocking select - :func:`select_nb <hustle.select_nb>`.
-It's exactly the same as :func:`select <hustle.select>` except that it returns immediately after submitting query to the cluster.
+If you want to run multiple queries at the same time, consider passing `block=False` to `select.
+This causes `select` to return immediately after submitting query to the cluster.
 The user can use the return value - a :class:`Future <hustle.Future>` object to check the query's status and fetch its resutls.

 For example::

-    >>> future = select(imps.ad_id, imps.date, imps.cpm_millis, where=imps.date > '2014-01-15', nest=True)
+    >>> future = select(imps.ad_id, imps.date, imps.cpm_millis, where=imps.date > '2014-01-15', nest=True, block=False)
     >>> future.status()
     >>> 'active'
     ... run more queries here ...